mylonics/zephyr-ide/README.md

 * macOS compatibility is untested.
 Please make an issue on our github page with any incompatibilities found.

 ## Release Notes
+### 1.0.36

+Added additional debug statements to the debug shell command

 ### 1.0.32

 Improved SDK install